Chapter 8: Prevention of Illness

 Opposition to Vaccines

 In 2010, a pertussis (whooping cough) outbreak in California sickened 9,143 people and resulted in 10 infant deaths: the worst outbreak in 63 years (Centers for Disease Control 2011b).
-Researchers, suspecting that the primary cause of the outbreak was the waning strength of pertussis vaccines in older children, recommended a booster vaccination for 11–12-year-olds and also for pregnant women (Zacharyczuk 2011).
+Researchers suspect that the primary cause of the outbreak was the waning strength of pertussis vaccines in older children, and they recommended a booster vaccination for 11–12-year-olds and pregnant women (Zacharyczuk 2011).
 Pertussis is most serious for babies; one in five needs to be hospitalized, and since they are too young for the vaccine themselves, it is crucial that people around them be immunized (Centers for Disease Control 2011b).
 Several states, including California, have been requiring the pertussis booster for older children in recent years with the hope of staving off another outbreak.

 But what about people who do not want their children to have this vaccine or any other?
 That question is at the heart of a debate that has been simmering for years.
 Vaccines are biological preparations that improve immunity against a certain disease.
 Vaccines have contributed to the eradication and weakening of numerous infectious diseases, including smallpox, polio, mumps, chickenpox, and meningitis.